E90Post

 Flushing Steps:

-1. First, circulate an alkali/degreaser through the core at low pressure to remove oil and grease that can bind with scale to block core capillaries.
-I started with SuperClean degreaser mixed 50/50 with COLD water for 15 minutes in each direction, then switched to Baking Soda diluted in HOT water for a couple of hours in each direction.
+1. First, circulate a degreaser through the core at low pressure to remove oil and grease that can bind with scale to block core capillaries.
+I started with SuperClean degreaser mixed 50/50 with COLD water for 15 minutes in each direction, then switched to dishwashing detergent and baking soda in HOT water for a couple of hours in each direction.
 The color may run dark at first, but it will begin to clear.

 2. Next, circulate pure vinegar (5-10% concentration) through the core at low pressure to etch away corrosion and scale for a couple of hours in each direction.

-3. Now use a garden hose with a flow-control nozzle to SLOWLY and progressively increase the flow rate and pressure until the core is flowing freely in both directions.
-This will blow out any solids that have sunk into the bottom of the core.
-A handful of blackened scale (like sand) burst out of mine, and the flow rate increased dramatically.
+3. Now use a garden hose with a flow-control nozzle to SLOWLY and progressively increase the pressure and flow rate until the core is flowing freely in both directions.
+Pressurize the top of the core first (after removing all tubes/hoses from the bottom connection of the core) then pull the top tube/hose out and reverse the flow from the bottom.
+This will blow out any solid particulates that have sunk into the bottom of the core.
+A handful of blackened, heavy, sand-like scale burst out of mine, and the flow rate increased dramatically.
+When the core is truly clear, it should be able support the full flow of a garden hose (within reason... never over-pressurize).

 4. Circulate fresh vinegar for an hour or so to treat capillaries that may have been blocked previously.

-5. Circulate dish soap and baking soda in HOT water for a few minutes in each direction to clean the core and neutralize every trace of acid.
+5. Circulate dishwashing soap and baking soda in HOT water for a few minutes in each direction to clean the core and neutralize every trace of acid.

 6. Blow out the core and immediately fill and rinse it with fresh coolant to prevent flash-oxidation inside the core.